frankiearzu/DSMTools/EdgeTx_Firmware/readme.md

 # EdgeTx Firmware + TextGen

+## NOTE: Official EdgeTX 2.8.3 NOW INCLUDES TextGen and GPS fix.
+No need to use the custom version any more.

 The firmware listed here was build from a local branch with only one file changed to support Spektrum TextGen.

 This change is already in the nighly build towards v2.9.0